Bila Tserkva: History

-From its earliest incarnation, however, Bila Tserkva was considered to provide important defense against nomadic tribes that included both the Cumans and the Tatars.
-Its defenses failed during a 13th-century Mongol invasion, however, and the city was devastated.
+From its earliest incarnation, Bila Tserkva was considered to provide important defense against nomadic tribes that included both the Cumans and the Tatars.
+However, a 13th century invasion by the Mongols devastated the city, and illustrated the fallibility of its defense.

 Lithuanian and Polish rule

-From 1363, Bila Tserkva belonged to the Grand Duchy of Lithuania, and from 1569 to the Polish–Lithuanian Commonwealth, administratively in the Powiat of Kyiv, part of Lesser Poland.
-It was crown property, but in recognition of his great service, it was granted to the Castellan of Kraków, Janusz Ostrogski.
-The next owner was Stanisław Lubomirski (1583–1649) and during his time the town was granted Magdeburg Rights by Sigismund III Vasa in 1620.
+From c.
+1363, Bila Tserkva belonged to the Grand Duchy of Lithuania, and from 1569 to the Kingdom of Poland within the Polish–Lithuanian Commonwealth, administratively in the Kijów Voivodeship, part of Lesser Poland Province.

+In 1550, the Voivode of Kyiv, Fryderyk Proński, built a castle in Bila Tserkva, which at that time was the easternmost fortress on the steppe.
+By 1570, it had four towers.
+Around that time, a town began to develop around the castle, as frequent Tatar raids—due to the nearby so-called Black Trail—had previously made permanent settlement impossible.

+In 1572 King Sigismund Augustus designated Bila Tserkva as the seat of Jan Badowski, the judge and administrator of Cossack affairs, which were excluded from the regular state administration.
+At the beginning of the 17th century, the Bila Tserkva starostwo was established, granted as a reward for merit to prominent Crown officials.
+The first recipient was Prince Janusz Ostrogski.
+The townspeople enjoyed numerous privileges, including exemptions from customary taxes, as they were responsible for the defense of the town and its surroundings.
+By 1616, the town had 600 houses, including 300 Cossack ones.
+In 1620, King Sigismund III granted the town Magdeburg rights and a coat of arms: a bow with a drawn string and three arrows.

 After subduing the rebellious Cossacks in the 1626 Battle of Bila Tserkva, the next owner of the estate was Prince Jerzy Dymitr Wiśniowiecki.
 The castle was successfully taken by Bohdan Khmelnytsky in 1648.
 In 1651, it was also the site of the Battle of Bila Tserkva between the warring Zaporozhian Cossack Army (and their Tatar allies) and the Polish–Lithuanian Commonwealth, but Bila Tserkva was also where they made peace, and signed a Treaty.
+It was also where peace was achieved with the signing of the Treaty of Bila Tserkva.
 In 1666, six-thousand Muscovite troops laid siege to Bila Tserkva.
 The standoff lasted until the following year when Polish reinforcements led by Jan Stachurski with the aid of allied Cossacks and Iwan Brzuchowiecki smashed Petro Doroshenko's stranglehold.

-The next owner was Great Crown Hetman Stanislaw Jan Jabłonowski.
-In 1702, the castle was taken by the Cossack leader, Semen Paliy who made it his domain.
+The next owner was Great Crown Hetman Stanisław Jan Jabłonowski.
+In 1702, the castle was taken by the Cossack leader, Semyon Paliy who made it his domain.
 In 1708, the town was overrun by prince Golitsyn's Russian army.
-The next owner of the town was Jan Stanislaw Jabłonowski, then Stanisław Wincenty Jabłonowski who erected a catholic church.
+The next owner of the town was Jan Stanisław Jabłonowski, then Stanisław Wincenty Jabłonowski who erected a catholic church.
 After him ownership passed to Jerzy August Mniszech.
 The town was substantially refortified.